Because Expertise Matters

 Emerging Research on the Use of Psychedelics in the Treatment of Mental Illness

-In the last 30 years, revived interest in the application of psychedelic compounds in psychiatry has created a huge body of scientific knowledge on the pharmacological and therapeutic action of these compounds.
+In the last 30 years, revived interest in the application of psychedelic compounds in psychiatry has created a huge body of scientific knowledge on the pharmacological and therapeutic action of these compounds. these compounds.

 Authors: Danilo De Gregorio, PharmD, Ph.D.